usaid-cs/yesterday-i-learned/business.md

 ### Looking for a generic trade

 - "Don't pick stocks" - [wealthsimple](https://www.wealthsimple.com/5rules) (low MER index funds are good enough for most people)
+- "DON'T PICK STOCKS" - Motley Fool podcast.
+40% of companies on the stock exchange end up going out of business.
 - Buy gold when the market is stable.
 Since gold has inherent value, gold is often bought by others when the market is unstable, which is the time you should sell.
 - Buy bonds when stocks are falling.
 (More research required)